 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 All the benefits of living and working in the UAE will be applicable to you once you’ve secured a residence visa.
-Here we take a look at all the available residence visas in the UAE, along with their validity period, cost and how you may obtain such visas.
+Read on as Wego takes you on a journey across all the available residence visas in the UAE, along with their validity period, cost and how you may obtain such visas.

 UAE residence visa news